savinnsk/IN8_DEVENOLOGY_recruiting_selection_crawler-tech-blogs/README.md

 $ SHOULD HAVE A DATABASE CALLED api-fav-blogs

 # Once the services are running, run the migrations
-$ yarn typeorm migration:run -d/src/shared/infra/typeorm/data-source.ts
+$ yarn typeorm migration:run -d /src/shared/infra/typeorm/data-source.ts